MarkKozel/QuickGitJs/README.md

 1.1.0 - initial *release* with basic Working Folder/Local Repo functionality (get branch info, short status, checkout branch)

 ### Historical Context
-World in knee-deep in a global pandemic, protests and riots opposing entrenched govenments (including the US), Webster's Dictionary is expected to retire the words *unprecedented times* (not really, but I wish), The US sits at the brink of massive change or realizing orwell's vision, and I sit coughing in my office as California burns...yet again
+World in knee-deep in a global pandemic, protests and riots opposing entrenched governments (including the US), Webster's Dictionary is expected to retire the words *unprecedented times* (not really, but I wish), The US sits at the brink of massive change or realizing orwell's vision, and I sit coughing in my office as California burns...yet again